Alegzandr/alexandre.farrenq.dev2018-my_blog/README.md

 My Blog Project - SUP'Internet

-In order to make this project to work on your computer, make sure that you've chown or chmod 777 (it uses file_put_contents) the folder and that you have a vHost to the public folder.
+In order to make this project to work on your computer, just make sure that you have a vHost to the public folder.
+Also, you will have to import the .sql file in the root.
+The database is called supteaching.
+That's all :)

+-Alegzandr